Country Club Village 4

 No analysis available

-I searched the remarks for terms like "salt water pool," "saltwater pool," and "saline pool."
-The listings mention a swimming pool, but never specify that it is saltwater, so there is no evidence for this feature.
+I searched for terms like "salt water pool," "saltwater pool," and "saline pool."
+The building amenities include a swimming pool, but there is no public remark specifying the pool type.

 No analysis available

-I searched the remarks for phrases like "laundry on each floor," "community laundry," and "laundry room on every floor."
-The listings only mention in-unit washer/dryer, so there is no public-remarks evidence that community laundry exists on every floor.
+I searched for phrases like "laundry on each floor," "community laundry," and "laundry room on every floor."
+The remarks only mention in-unit washer/dryer, which does not support community laundry facilities on every floor.

 No analysis available